samhenrigold/windows-dev-docs/hub/apps/design/motion/xaml-animation.md

 For example, when the user adds an item to a list, instead of the new item instantly appearing in the list, the new item animates into place.
 The other items in the list animate to their new positions over a short period of time, making room for the added item.
 The transition behavior here makes the control interaction more apparent to the user.

 Windows 10, version 1607 introduces a new [**ConnectedAnimationService**](/uwp/api/windows.ui.xaml.media.animation.connectedanimationservice) API for implementing animations where an element appears to animate between views during a navigation.
-This API has a different usage pattern from the other animation library API's.
+This API has a different usage pattern from the other animation library APIs.
 Usage of **ConnectedAnimationService** is covered in the [reference page](/uwp/api/windows.ui.xaml.media.animation.connectedanimationservice).

 The animation library does not provide animations for every possible scenario.
 There are cases where you might wish to create a custom animation in XAML.
 For more info, see [Storyboarded animations](storyboarded-animations.md).